3 arrested after nearly a dozen stolen vehicles found on Miami County property - NewsBreak

 The Miami County Sheriff’s Office executed a search warrant Friday on a property near W. 359th Street and Plum Creek Road in rural Osawatomie.
-Man sought in Barton County Hit and Run makes 53rd trip to jail
+Pedestrian seriously injured in Kansas City hit-and-run crash

 The investigation resulted in the recovery of a trailer stolen from Kansas City, Missouri and a trailer with an altered VIN.